mloncode/evop/README.md

 Our work is kind of an experiment, checking for what cases optimization binary trees by genetic and evolutionary operators makes sense.

 - mcts (Monte Carlo Tree Search)
-This is a continuation of previous _bintree (Binary tree optimization using evolutionary operators)_ research, but instead of selection algorithm, we tried to apply _mcts (Monte Carlo Tree Search)_ algorithms.
+This is a continuation of _bintree (Binary tree optimization using evolutionary operators)_ research, but instead of (1+1) selection algorithm, we tried to apply _mcts (Monte Carlo Tree Search)_ algorithms.

 > Monte Carlo tree search (mcts) is a heuristic search algorithm for some kinds of decision processes, most notably those employed in game play.